Hammock camping is hands down one of my favorite ways to enjoy the great outdoors.

 15. Bring the Right Clothing

 Warm clothing adds another layer of insulation while sleeping.
-When I’m camping in cold weather, I like to wear three layers of clothing.
+When camping in cold weather, I like to wear three layers of clothing: an insulating inner layer (long underwear), a warm middle layer (fleece), and a waterproof outer layer (jacket and pants).

 The inner layer wicks moisture away from your body, the middle layer keeps you warm, and the outer layer keeps you dry.
 Be sure to remove the outer layer before getting into your hammock at night!